vichen1/RecipesProject/README.md

 The **observed statistic** is 51.45237039852127 (vertical line) and the **p-value** is 0.202 which is more than the 0.05 significance level.
 Since the p-value is more than the significance level, I fail to reject the null hypothesis.
 Therefore, the missingness of `'rating'` does not depend on the `'minutes'` column.

 ## Hypothesis Testing

+In this hypothesis test, I will be testing if there is a a difference in health scores over recipes that contain vegetebles and no vegetables.
+The columns needed for this investigation will be `'contains_vegetables'` and `'health_score'`.

+**Null Hypothesis**: There is no difference in the average health score between recipes that contain vegetables and recipes that do not contain vegetables.

+**Alternative Hypothesis**: There is a difference in the average health score between recipes that contain vegetables and recipes that do not contain vegetables.

+**Test Statistic**: Difference in mean health scores.

+Here is the histogram containing the distribution of health scores between vegetables and non-vegetables using a premutation test, shuffling the health scores from both groups.

+<iframe
+  src="assets/hypothesis_test.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+From this distribution, we have an **observed statistic** of -0.00534 and a **p-value** of 0.0.
+Given that our p-value is 0.0, this is lower than the significance level of 0.05, we reject the null hypothesis.
+This suggests that recipes without vegetables tend to have a slightly higher health score than those with vegetables.

+## Framing a Prediction Problem